Lakehill offers baseball for children ages 3 to 12 years and softball for girls at the U9 to U23 levels.

 What is supplied, what you’ll need

 - Each player will receive a uniform consisting of a shirt/jersey and a hat.
 Starting at the Rookie Minors level, players will need to also wear grey baseball pants for games.
-Socks are available to purchase through the registration process and at uniform pick-up time that will match the team uniform colour.
-All boys must wear jocks beginning at the rookie minor level.
+Socks may be available to purchase through the registration process.
+All players must wear a Jock/Jill beginning at the rookie minor level.

-- Each player needs to have their own baseball glove.
+- Each player needs to have their own baseball glove and helmet.

-- There will be team bats and helmets.
-As players move up in divisions, it’s common for them to have their own bats and batting helmets but each team has some for use.
+- There will be team bats.
+As players move up in divisions, it’s common for them to have their own bats but each team has some for use.
 It’s also common for players to wear baseball cleats once in the Minors and Majors level.